HPSCTerrSys/eCLM/docs/users_guide/introduction/first_tutorial.md

 # First Tutorial

 Welcome!
-This guide walks you through the basic steps in setting up eCLM. eCLM is typically used on an HPC cluster.
-Still, you can run small eCLM test cases (e.g. single-point domains) on your laptop.
-This tutorial aims to teach you just that: setting up and running a small eCLM test case on your laptop.
-This workflow remains more or less the same once you move to an HPC cluster to do some serious eCLM runs.

-An HPC environment and a personal computing environment (*e.g.* your laptop) use different sets of tools to accomplish the same task.
-However, the goal is not overwhelm you with tool usage (which could be an interesting exercise in itself), but rather focus on a common workflow that gets you up to speed with eCLM:
+This guide will teach you on how to set up and run eCLM for the first time.
+Normally, eCLM is run on an HPC cluster, and thus eCLM user guides typically rely on steps that only work on a particular HPC environment.
+Not in this tutorial though: the aim is toward general users with only a personal laptop/computer.
+The most important thing to learn is the basic workflow of running eCLM simulation for the first time:

-1. Load eCLM dependencies
+1. Install eCLM dependencies
 2. Build eCLM
-3. Generate namelists
+3. Set up a simulation experiment
 4. Run eCLM

+Steps 1 and 2 are the most time-consuming part.
+But once set up, you only need to do steps 3 and 4.

 ## Prerequisites

 **This guide has been written to work on an Ubuntu system**.
-For Windows/Mac users, I suggest to set up a virtual [Ubuntu 24.04 LTS] OS first through a container app (*e.g.* [Podman] or [Docker]).
+For Windows/Mac users, please set up a virtual [Ubuntu 24.04 LTS] OS first through a container app (*e.g.* [Podman] or [Docker]).
+All steps in this guide assume an Ubuntu system.

-**Users are also expected to be familiar with using command-line interfaces (CLI).** For GUI users, unfortunately CLI is the most of the time the only option of using an HPC cluster.
-Consider this as a preparation to use HPC!.
+**Users are also expected to be familiar with using command-line interfaces (CLI).** For GUI users, unfortunately CLI is usually the only option of working in an HPC environment.
+Consider this as a preparation to use HPC!
 You don't have to be a CLI wizard; for starters you just need to know how to run your local terminal/console app and what the basic commands such as `cd`, `ls`, `pwd`, and `cat`, do.
 If you want a refresher, check out the [beginner-friendly shell tutorial by MIT].
 It will arm you with more than enough info to go through this tutorial.

 ## 1. Load eCLM dependencies

-eCLM requires CMake, a Fortran compiler, an MPI library, and NetCDF.
-On an HPC cluster these libraries are typically installed already.
+eCLM requires CMake, a Fortran compiler, an MPI library, and NetCDF libraries.
+On an HPC cluster these packages are typically installed already.
 For our case, we need to install them:

 ```sh
 # Install basic utilities